laxmikant-ainapure/upcxx/docs/build-devel.md

 passing of the environment variables on the make command line can simplify this slightly to:
     `X=$(make exe DBGSYM=1 ASSERT=1 OPTLEV=0 SRC=hello_gasnet.cpp)`

+Additional make targets:

+* `make upcxx-unconfig`
+  This gives a mechanism to remove all generated `upcxx_config.hpp` files.
+  This may be necessary when modifying the GASNet sources or anything that could invalidate the generated header (though modifying the probes will also trigger regeneration).
+  However, `make clean` is also sufficient.

+* `make gasnet [DO_WHAT=sub_target] [NETWORK=xyz] [UPCXX_CODEMODE={O3,debug}]`
+  This is a shortcut for `make -C <CONDUIT_DIR> sub_target`, where the value of `<CONDUIT_DIR>` is computed from the `NETWORK` and `UPCXX_CODEMODE`, which default to the default network and `debug`, respectively.
+The default `sub_target` is `all`.
+  The `gasnet` target is intended to serve in support scenarios where one wants to build and/or launch GASNet-EX jobs independent of libupcxx.
+Therefore, the names `NETWORK` and `UPCXX_CODEMODE` were chosen to match the concepts used in user-facing documentation.
+  Example: `make gasnet DO_WHAT=run-tests-seq` will build and run all of the GASNet tests of the default network in debug mode.

 All make targets described here (as well as those documented for the end-user in [INSTALL.md](../INSTALL.md)) are intended to be parallel-make-safe (Eg `make